Search the Grace Website

 You can send us your feedback online

-The IS Degree Program has seven concentration options designed to build professional competence in addition to a student’s Intercultural and Biblical studies.
+The IS Degree Program has six concentration options designed to build professional competence in addition to a student’s Intercultural and Biblical studies.
 Since the edge is generally completed during the second semester of the sophomore year (later for transfers), students have up to two years to focus the remainder of their studies.